AlyMBarakat/react-design-patterns/README.md

 * Compound Component Pattern
 * Container and Presentational Components Pattern

-This session is conducted as part of HOF studios technical sessions, [check the session slides](https://github.com/AlyMBarakat/react-design-patterns/blob/master/React%20Design%20Patterns.pdf)
+This session is conducted as part of HOF studios technical sessions, [For more info check the slides](https://github.com/AlyMBarakat/react-design-patterns/blob/master/React%20Design%20Patterns.pdf)

 ## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).